Optimizing consumption of our resources

-The Arkema group is contributing to global efforts to conserve natural resources.
-It is reducing its energy consumption, limiting its use of water and optimizing its processes in order to reduce its consumption of non-renewable raw materials.
+Arkema contributes to global efforts to conserve natural resources.
+A number of CSR programs are in place to reduce its energy consumption, optimize its processes, and limit its use of water, in order to minimize its consumption of non-renewable raw materials.

 A better use of energy